Scholarly Opportunities

 Eligibility:

-First-, second-, and third-year students from schools with active AΩA chapters are eligible.
+First- and second-year students from schools with active AΩA chapters are eligible.
 PhDs and candidates for MD/PhD are not eligible.
+Students must be actively enrolled in medical school classes and not taking a year off to pursue research or a graduate degree.
 Only one candidate from each school may be nominated.
 A student may only receive one fellowship during medical school.

 Funds:

-$6000, one-half paid on announcement of the award, and one-half on approval by AΩA of a final report of the research.
-Up to $1000 will be reimbursed for travel to present Fellowship research results at a national meeting within one year of distribution of the final award check.
+$6000, $2,500 paid on announcement of the award, and $2,500 paid on approval by AΩA of a final report of the research + $1000 to be reimbursed for travel to present Fellowship research results at a national meeting within one year of distribution of the final award check.

 Deadline: